Why we keep winning equity release awards

 If equity release is an option you've been weighing up, here's a little extra food for thought.
 We keep picking up awards, year on year, both for the service we offer as a provider and for our lifetime mortgage.
 This is the type of equity release we offer, which allows you to keep living in your home – and still own it.

 It's a long-term loan that's secured against your home.
 It can be taken out by UK homeowners who are over 55.
-The loan and interest are normally repaid from the sale of your home when you (and your parter, for joint lifetime mortgages) die or go into long-term care.
+The loan and interest are normally repaid from the sale of your home when you (and your partner, for joint lifetime mortgages) die or go into long-term care.
 There are other terms and conditions that apply.
 Find out more.

-Knowing we've managed to rack up a few trophies and titles for our lifetime mortgage might ease any niggiling doubts you have – after all, taking equity release is a big life decision.
+Knowing we've managed to rack up a few trophies and titles for our lifetime mortgage might ease any niggling doubts you have – after all, taking equity release is a big life decision.
 Here are just a few of those all-important details that make us stand out from the crowd.

 We’ve helped hundreds of thousands of customers